 There are plenty of campus events as well, including an annual Athletics Fair and BBQ, movie days, ping pong tournaments, blood drives, concerts, and an annual Culture Fair.

 The Student Center is a focal point for activities and programs, social functions, lectures, and club meetings.
 The Center has study lounges, TV lounges and free wireless Internet.
-A variety of games can also be checked out at the Studet Center, including table tennis equipment, chess boards, and Trivial Pursuit games.
+A variety of games can also be checked out at the Student Center, including table tennis equipment, chess boards, and Trivial Pursuit games.

 The Mt.
 SAC campus also has a Wellness Center for students, which houses exercise equipment including treadmills, stationary bikes, ellipticals, stairmasters, rowing machines, exercise balls, and strength training equipment.
-And aerobics studio at the Center can accommodate 50, and offers classes including yoga, step, kickboxing, and cardio dance.
+And the aerobics studio at the Center can accommodate 50, offering classes such as yoga, step, kickboxing, and cardio dance.
+The Wellness Center offers three-, six- and 12-month memberships, along with discounted semester rates.

 The college also has a popular Performing Arts Series, which includes four theater productions each year, two dance concerts, wind ensemble, percussion ensemble, jazz band concerts, and performances by its chamber choir and concert choir.